How to Make Classical Conversations Faces of History Manageable

 Here is a simple system that made everything easier for us.

-When you find something important, mark it with the matching color.
+When you find something important in your book, mark it with the matching color.

 Follow this same four-day rhythm you used all school year for your weekly papers: